top of page

 The Difference Between a Counsellor, Therapist, Psychotherapist, Psychologist, and Psychiatrist?

 If you’re feeling confused about who to see, you're not alone!
-These terms are often used interchangeably, but they each have specific roles that could make all the difference in finding the right support.
+These terms are often used interchangeably.
+Each one has a unique role that can help you find the right support.
 So, let’s break it down.

 Therapist

-Let’s start with the broadest term—therapist.
+Let’s start with the broadest term: therapist.
 This can refer to anyone offering therapy, whether they're a counsellor, psychotherapist, or psychologist.
 Think of it like saying “trainer” at the gym.
-Whether they’re your yoga instructor or a weightlifting coach, they’re both trainers.
-So, if someone says they’re a therapist, it’s important to ask about their training and approach.
+The term therapist is a general one.
+It can refer to someone trained as a counsellor, psychotherapist, or psychologist.
+If someone describes themselves as a therapist, it’s helpful to ask about their training and the type of therapy they offer.

 When to see a Therapist: